Richard McCabe: Career

 McCabe has also been associated with Chichester's Festival Theatre, playing a range of contrasting roles including the title role in Scapino or The Trickster by Molière (Festival Theatre 2005), directed by Silviu Purcarete.
 In 2010, McCabe played the critic Moon in The Real Inspector Hound by Tom Stoppard, and Mr. Puff in The Critic by Richard Brinsley Sheridan in a double bill at the Minerva theatre, as well as Jonson in Bingo by Edward Bond that subsequently transferred to the Young Vic.

 In 2011 McCabe played Jim Hacker in a nationwide tour of Yes, Prime Minister which then transferred to both the Apollo and Gielgud theatres.
 He played Tropachov in Fortune's Fool by Turgenev at the Old Vic theatre.

 In September and October 2012, he played an older Romeo opposite Kathryn Hunter's Juliet in Ben Power's adaptation of Romeo and Juliet, called A Tender Thing (2009), directed by Helena Kaut-Hausen.
-He also played Hamlet over a period of three years (1999-2001) for Birmingham Rep's production directed by Bill Alexander.
+He also played Hamlet over a period of three years (1999–2001) for Birmingham Rep's production directed by Bill Alexander.
 This included appearing at the Hamlet Festival at Elsinore Castle in Denmark in 2001.

-On 28 April 2013, McCabe won an Olivier Award as Best Supporting Actor for his role as PM Harold Wilson in the original production of Peter Morgan's The Audience at the Gielgud Theatre.
-He had previously been nominated for an Olivier Award in 1994 for his role as Autolycus in the 1992 RSC production of The Winter's Tale.
+At the 2013 Olivier Awards, McCabe won the Laurence Olivier Award for Best Actor in a Supporting Role for his role as PM Harold Wilson in the original production of Peter Morgan's The Audience at the Gielgud Theatre.
+He had previously been nominated for the same Olivier Award in 1994 for his role as Autolycus in the 1992 RSC production of The Winter's Tale.

-On 7 June 2015, McCabe won the Tony Award for Best Featured Actor in the Broadway production of The Audience, starring Dame Helen Mirren as Queen Elizabeth II.
+On 7 June 2015, at the 69th Tony Awards, McCabe won the Tony Award for Best Featured Actor for the Broadway production of The Audience, starring Dame Helen Mirren as Queen Elizabeth II.
 Mirren won the Best Actress Tony Award.
-He also won awards for Outstanding Featured Actor (Outer Critics' Circle Awards) and Distinguished Performance (Drama League Awards).
+He also won awards for Outstanding Featured Actor (Outer Critics Circle Awards) and Distinguished Performance (Drama League Award).
 In 2017, McCabe acted in the role of Major General David Harding in the Bollywood film, Rangoon.

 McCabe also played Cicero in the Imperium cycle of plays at the Royal Shakespeare Company in 2017/8.

 The 2022 English National Opera production of The Yeomen of the Guard at the Coliseum Theatre, London, featured McCabe as Jack Point.